color-js/color.js/docs/adaptation.md

 to give the best predictive accuracy on a large dataset of corresponding colors,
 CAT02 has entirely replaced CAT97s.
-Like the Braqdford method,
+Like the Bradford method,
-and optimized, sharpened set of cone resonses is used.
+an optimized, sharpened set of cone responses is used.

 CAT02 also allows for _partial adaptation_ to the new whitepoint.
-When the illumination changes, our eyes become 60% adapted in a couple of seconds and are 95% adapted after 90 seconds.
+When the illumination changes, Fairchild &amp; Reniff measured that our eyes become 60% adapted in a couple of seconds and are 95% adapted after 90 seconds.
 Because it is difficult to measure the state of adaptation, we implemented the simplified, fully adapted CAT02 transform.